vplvua/asciiartify/doc/Concept.md

 Uses k3s instead of standard Kubernetes.
 This means it inherits k3s’s pros and cons.

+Nodes of a k3d cluster are docker containers running a k3s image.
+All Nodes of a k3d cluster are part of the same docker network.

+VSCode Extension

 ## Comparison table

 |                     | minikube                                                            | kind                                                                                                               | k3d                                                                       |